Track 1

 Module 2: Parents' Duties Towards Children

-Examines parents’ responsibilities toward their children in both childhood and adulthood, highlighting care and accountability, and the ongoing responsibilities of parents as their children mature into adulthood.
+Examines parents' responsibilities toward their children in both childhood and adulthood, highlighting care, accountability, and the ongoing duties as their children mature.

 Module 3: Adult Children's Duties Towards Parents